German invasion of Belgium (1940): 10–11 May: Border battles

 Meanwhile, in the central Belgian sector, having failed to restore their front by means of ground attack, the Belgians attempted to bomb the bridges and positions that the Germans had captured intact and were holding on 11 May.
 Belgian Fairey Battles of 5/III/3 escorted by six Gloster Gladiators attacked the Albert Canal bridges.
 Bf 109s from I./Jagdgeschwader 1 (JG 1) and I./JG 27 intercepted and JG 1 shot down four Gladiators and both units destroyed six Battles and heavily damaged the remaining three.
 Eight CR.42s were evacuated from Brustem to Grimbergen near Brussels but seven Gladiators and the last remaining Hurricanes from 2/I/2 Escadrille were destroyed at Beauvechain Air Base and Le Culot by He 111s and I./JG 27 respectively.

 The RAF contributed to the effort to attack the bridges.
-The British dispatched Bristol Blenheims from 110 and 21 Squadron—the first squadron lost two, one to I./JG 27.
+The British dispatched Bristol Blenheims from 110 and 21 squadrons—the first squadron lost two, one to I./JG 27.
 21 Squadron suffered damage to most of the bombers because of intense ground-fire.
 The French Armée de l'air dispatched LeO 451s from GBI/12 and GBII/12 escorted by 18 Morane-Saulnier M.S.406 of GCIII/3 and GCII/6.
-The operation failed and one bomber was lost while four M.S.406s fell to I.JG 1.
+The operation failed and one bomber was lost while four M.S.406s fell to I./JG 1.
 The French claimed five.
 Meanwhile, 114 Squadron lost six Blenheims destroyed when Dornier Do 17s of Kampfgeschwader 2 bombed their airfield at Vraux.
 Another Battle of No. 150 Squadron RAF was lost in another raid.

 The German counter-air operations were spearheaded by Jagdgeschwader 26 (JG 26) under the command of Hans-Hugo Witt, which was responsible for 82 of the German claims in aerial combat between 11 and 13 May.
 Despite the apparent success of the German fighter units, the air battle was not one-sided.
 On the morning of 11 May ten Ju 87s of StG 2 were shot down attacking Belgian forces in the Namur–Dinant gap, despite the presence of two Jagdgeschwader—27 and 51.
 Nevertheless, the Germans reported a weakening in Allied air resistance in northern Belgium by 13 May.

-During the night of 11 May, the British 3rd Infantry Division under the command of General Bernard Law Montgomery, reached its position on the Dyle river at Leuven.
+During the night of 11 May, the British 3rd Infantry Division under the command of General Bernard Montgomery reached its position on the Dyle river at Leuven.
 As it did so the Belgian 10th Infantry Division, occupying the position, mistook them for German parachutists and fired on them.
 The Belgians refused to yield but Montgomery claimed to have got his way by placing himself under the command of the Belgian forces, knowing that when the Germans came within artillery range the Belgians would withdraw.